okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/common-hook-set-up-steps/adding-basic-auth/index.md

 To add the `npm` packages:

-1. Click on the "package.json" file in the left-hand project menu.
+1. Click on the `package.json` file in the left-hand project menu.
-2. From the “Add Package” drop-down, search for the `express-basic-auth` and `body-parser` packages.
+2. From the `Add Package` drop-down, search for the `express-basic-auth` and `body-parser` packages.
 3. Click each package to add to your project.

 After including the packages, add the following code snippet in your project.